 Med’EqualiTeam – Poland

-One of the “transit centres”, Sokrates, where people stay only a few nights before moving to another centre in the region or another destination.
+One of the “transit centres”, Sokrates in Opole, where people stay only a few nights before moving to another centre in the region or another destination.

 In the short time since we launched this project we have conducted hundreds of consultations, hosted international volunteers from around the globe, entrenched ourselves within the local community, and reached refugees residing in some of the remotest areas of the region.
 As the only medical NGO operating in the Opole Voivodeship, our operations are championed by the regional government, and we contribute actively to the joint WHO/UNHCR Health Sector and Emergency Medical Team activities.